-Mr. Wong Cho Kei Bonnie (黃楚基) ("Mr. Bonnie Wong"), aged 56, is an independent non-executive Director appointed on 4 September 2015 who has served more than nine years on the Board.
+Mr. Wong Cho Kei Bonnie (黃楚基) ("Mr. Bonnie Wong"), aged 54, is an independent non-executive Director appointed on 4 September 2015.
 Mr. Bonnie Wong is responsible for providing independent advice to the Board of our Group.
 Mr. Bonnie Wong obtained a Bachelor of Science in Biomedical Engineering from Boston University, the United States, and a Master of Engineering (Electrical) from Cornell University, the United States, in May 1990 and August 1991 respectively.

 Mr. Bonnie Wong has over 10 years of experience in business strategies and corporate management.
-Mr. Bonnie Wong has been serving as the managing director of Wah Fu Petroleum Co Ltd, the business of which includes the wholesale and distribution of petroleum and petroleum products, since May 2009 where he is mainly responsible for overseeing the financial performance and implementing business strategies of the company.
+Mr. Bonnie Wong has been serving as the managing director of Wah Fu Petroleum Co Ltd, the business of which includes the wholesale distribution of petroleum and petroleum products, since May 2009 where he is mainly responsible for overseeing the financial performance and implementing business strategies of the company.
 Since December 2014, Mr. Bonnie Wong has been the director of Chuan Chiong Co Ltd., which is involved in the trading and wholesale of proprietary Chinese medicine, food product and tea, where he is involved in the determination of the company's strategic objectives and policies and monitoring the overall achievement.